 Reuse does divert a significant amount of textiles from the waste stream; in 2010, more than 3,600 tons were collected by donation centers in the OCRRA service area.
 Curbside recycling of textiles is not practical for various reasons, such as the need to keep material clean and dry; a nearly impossible feat in Upstate New York weather.
-Thus, much of the collection would be rejected by the markets and would be considered trash.
-Also, a substantial portion of that 5.8% could be textiles not able to be recycled or reused, such as used oil rags.
-Therefore, OCRRA continues to pursue reuse as the most viable option for residents' used textiles.
+Curbside is also not a viable option because textiles cannot be sorted out safely at the MRF; they would wind up around the sorting equipment and could cause a fire.
+OCRRA continues to pursue reuse as the most viable option for residents' used textiles.